mcmasty/mcmasty.github.io/_pages/covid-splash.md

 ![Daily Summary]({{ site.url }}{{ site.baseurl }}/assets/images/covid/daily_update_20200409_1586458617.png){: .align-center}

 Testing throughput continues to improve, but in my opinion is not yet sufficient to effectively manage the relaxation of physical distancing guidelines.
-(It looks like data April 4th is bad data.)
+(It looks like data on April 4th is bad data.)

 Thought experiment on testing:  There are roughly 17,000,000 health care workers in the U.S.[^2].
 The average incubation period of coronavirus is around 5 days[^3].
 Until treatments are available, to keep our healthcare workers safe, a weekly test seems pragmatic.
 17 million divided by 7 days  is roughly 2.4 million tests per day, or 3.4 million tests per day if we test every 5 days.
 This thought experiment is only to suggest the scale of testing that might be necessary for effective public health management as part of a strategy to relax physical distancing restrictions.
 {: .notice--info}